tdiprima/wandb-toolkit/README.md

 ### WandB Demo Scripts

-This repository contains two Python scripts that demonstrate how to use [Weights & Biases (W&B)](https://wandb.ai) for tracking and visualizing machine learning experiments.
+This repository contains Python scripts that demonstrate how to use [Weights & Biases (W&B)](https://wandb.ai) for tracking and visualizing machine learning experiments.

 #### **Scripts Included**
 1. **`hello-wandb.py`**: